Ethnic diversity across the Public Service, Māori representation and senior manager composition.

 Ethnic diversity in senior managers

 The table below shows that European staff continue to be over-represented in each of the top 3 tiers of Public Service management, when compared with either the Public Service workforce as a whole or the wider population.
 Māori representation is slightly higher in the second management tier compared to those wider measures, but slightly lower in tier 1.
-Pacific and Asian senior managers continue to increase slowly but remain under-represented.
+Pacific managers are slightly down on last year while Asian senior managers continue to increase slowly – both groups remain under-represented.
 This under-representation is most notable for Asian staff, and is taking time and deliberate effort to increase, as they are also under-represented at lower levels of management.

 Public Service leadership